Contact our corporate or local offices directly.

 Parent page: Altium NEXUS server

 In a similar arrangement to using a license from the Altium License Service portal, a seat (instance) of a PLS-hosted Altium NEXUS license can be 'leased' by the software when it is in use, and then 'revoked' (returned to the available pool of licenses) when no longer required.
-With the Altium PLS, licenses can also be served on a Roaming basis, where the license seat is leased to the target machine for a specified time – this allows the Altium NEXUS host PC, say a laptop, to 'roam' freely while isolated from the network.
+With the Altium PLS, licenses can also be served on a Roaming basis, where the license seat is leased to the target machine for a specified time – this allows the Altium NEXUS design client host PC, say a laptop, to 'roam' freely while isolated from the network.

 A PLS offers the flexibility required by companies that host multiple Altium software installations, with the bonus that the license and seat usage can be configured, monitored and controlled from a centralized Altium Private License Service – which in turn is hosted on a local LAN/WAN that may be isolated from the internet.

 Historically, the Altium Private License Service (PLS) has been available as a standalone application (legacy PLS v1.0) that is installed as a Windows service on the host machine.
 Supporting today's need for more sophisticated software license management, the current releases of Altium Server products (such as the Altium NEXUS server), offer an enhanced and simplified implementation of the PLS is available as part of the server's installation.
-The Altium NEXUS Server Private License Service supports several modes of operation, is configurable as a central or local License Server, and can serve both Altium design software and Altium Server licenses over the local network – plus much more.
+The Altium NEXUS Server Private License Service supports several modes of operation, is configurable as a central or local License Service, and can serve both Altium design software and Altium Server licenses over the local network – plus much more.

 If it's not already in place, the first step in using the server PLS is installing and licensing the Altium NEXUS Server.

 The Altium NEXUS Server's functionality, including its Private License Service (PLS), becomes available when the server itself has been licensed by the addition of a suitable Altium NEXUS Server License.